frcteam195/scouting_python2023/README.md

 ## **REMINDERS**
 - ***always*** pull from the upstream main repository before editing code
-- perform a pull request when you are finished coding
+- perform a pull request when you are finished coding for a session

 ## Folder Structure
 - ***analysisTypes:*** Python analysisType modules for analysisIR.py